Trending at CACI

 The DarkBlue® Intelligence Suite was developed to help revolutionize open-source intelligence (OSINT), or the gathering and analyzing of openly available data to produce actionable information.

-For an OSINT analyst, the dark web as a resource is as invaluable as it is dangerous.
+For an OSINT analyst, the dark web as a resource can be as dangerous as it is invaluable.
 In addition to malware and illegal images, there is the potential that a target may discover the identity of the investigator or their organization via IP or browser information, putting their mission or themselves at risk.
 In addition, dark web data is usually unstructured and complex in form.
-For example, files for the same leak might be a mix of CSVs, CAD files, 90-page image-laden PDFs, spreadsheets, and more.
+For example, files from the same leak might be a mix of CSVs, CAD files, 90-page image-laden PDFs, spreadsheets, and more.

 “The lack of interoperability between different types of data just makes it harder and harder to have an algorithm go out and find your insights and clues for you,” Groendal said.
 “Trying to navigate that kind of data is just messy and laborious, so DarkBlue was built to handle that problem.
 We have a giant collection of hay, and we differentiate ourselves as the magnet that helps pull the needles up.”

-DarkBlue is a SaaS platform that provides analysts with the ability to uncover hidden data, such as the identities behind the monikers of bad actors and build a tailorable collection of data that makes it easier to spot connections and patterns.
-The platform also prevents exposure to harmful or illegal images on the dark web.
+DarkBlue is a SaaS platform that provides analysts with the contextual clues that unlock de-anonymization of bad actors, such as uncovering identities behind bad actor monikers and the ability to collect valuable data found in the live environment that makes it easier to spot connections and patterns.
+The platform also provides access to the data without presenting harmful or illegal images from the dark web.
 Via its intuitive interface and native search capabilities, OSINT analysts can safely navigate and fully exploit open, deep, and dark web data.

-DarkBlue works in conjunction with DarkPursuit®, a software solution within the suite that eliminates exposure by providing users with a browser-based single session virtual machine.
-This allows investigators, analysts, and operators to anonymously access information from TOR, I2P, Hyphanet sites, and dark web marketplaces, and collect contents, page history, and technical selectors in one click for further exploitation in DarkBlue.
+DarkBlue works in conjunction with DarkPursuit®, a software solution within the suite that eliminates exposure to malware or identification by targets by providing users with a browser-based single session virtual machine.
+This allows investigators, analysts, and operators to anonymously access information from TOR, I2P, and Hyphanet sites where they can visit dark web marketplaces or collect content and technical selectors in one click for further exploitation in DarkBlue.

 Users also benefit from CACI’s Technical Collections Team, which unearths, sorts, and provides carefully curated mission-focused data.
 For example, the team has downloaded the entire data set of a recent Russian drone leak and has made it available for simplified search and viewing within the DarkBlue suite.